 The Company's securities are listed on the London Stock Exchange.
-Prices are given daily in the Financial Times and other newspapers.
 The net asset value of the Company's shares are released to the market daily, on the working day following the calculation date.
-They are available, with other regulatory information through the National Storage Mechanism at data.fca.org.uk or can be obtained by contacting Columbia Threadneedle's Investor Services on 0345 600 3030.
+They are available, with other regulatory information through the National Storage Mechanism at data.fca.org.uk.